 - creating credit notes and triggering refunds for customers

 For companies with a presence in Germany, the cancellation button is not an “if”, but a “when” situation.
 Nitrobox is here to help you quickly comply with this new regulation and will guide you through the process.
 Want to get started?
-Then book a Nitrobox demo and a free consultation today.
+Then explore our complete order to cash platform or book a Nitrobox demo and a free consultation today.

 disclaimer: this article is not legal advice.
 This article is meant for informational purposes only.